FredericoMetelo/peersim-environment/README.md

     ```
     NO_LAYERS 2
     ```
+- **Specify which layers can get tasks directly from the clients** This parameter specifies the layers that can receive tasks directly from the clients.
+The layers are separated by a ','.
+  Regarding the interaction with clientIsSelf, if clientIsSelf is 1 and a given client's layer is in layersThatGetTasks, then that client would be generating tasks for itself, all the clients in layers not in layersThatGetTasks would not receive any tasks.
+Layers that get tasks is a coma separated list of the layers id.
+IE if layers 0 and 1 get tasks then, in the configs, you would have:

+    ```
+    layersThatGetTasks 1
+    ```
 - **Number of nodes in each layer,** this flag defines the number of nodes in each of the layers of the simulation.
 The sum of the nodes in all the layers must total the value in SIZE.
 Each entry is separated by a ',' and indicates the number of nodes to be put on the layer of index equal to its position, for example, if we have the configuration '5,0' then we would have 5 nodes in the layer of index 0 and 1 node in the layer of index 1.
     ```
     NO_NODES_PER_LAYERS 5,1